Cricket-Shocked Australia mourns cricketing great 'Warnie' | Sports-Games

 David Latta, 64, a local resident who attended many of Warne's matches at the MCG said "everybody wanted to be this guy.
 Everybody."
 "NOT SUSPICIOUS"

 Thai Police said one of three friends staying with Warne in a private villa went to check on the former cricketer when he did not turn up for dinner on Friday.
-"The friend did CPR on him and called an ambulance," Chatchawin Nakmusik, a Bo Put police officer, told Reuters by phone.

-"An emergency response unit then arrived and did another CPR for 10-20 minutes.
-Then an ambulance from the Thai International Hospital arrived and took him there.
-They did CPR for five minutes, and then he died."
-Police did not know the cause of death but were not treating it as suspicious, Chatchawin added.
+Finding Warne unconscious, the friend performed CPR, which was again attempted by paramedics and medical staff at the Thai International Hospital.
+Thai national police spokesperson Kissana Phathanacharoen said Warne's body would be transferred to Surat Thani, about 80 km away, for an autopsy.
+He gave no timeframe for when that would happen.

+"The case is still under investigation, and will need a detailed autopsy result to prove the real cause of death," Kissana said.
+With the villa under heavy security on Saturday, police also planned to speak with Warne's travelling companions.

+"We won't be filing any charges and they haven't done anything wrong," Chatchawin Nakmusik, a Bo Phut police officer, told Reuters.
+"We'll only ask what about happened because they were together with him at the time."
+Chatchawin said police were waiting to hear from Warne's relatives concerning the repatriation of his body.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)